 - David Coleman - cello on Take Me With U, Baby I'm A Star and Purple Rain, oud and finger cymbals on We Can Fuck

-- Jill Jones - vox on Baby I'm A Star and We Can Fuck (uncredited)
+- Jill Jones - vox on Baby I'm A Star, The Dance Electric and We Can Fuck (uncredited)

 - Novi Novog - violin and viola on Take Me With U, Baby I'm A Star and Purple Rain